Aid Application Information

 How can I obtain Oklahoma residency for tuition purposes?

 The Admissions and Records Office determines residency status.
-Please contact the Admissions department in the Registrar's office, Basic Sciences Building, Room 200, 405/271-2655.
+Please contact Admissions in the Registrar's office, Robert M. Bird Library Building, room 121, 405/271-2655.